 Don’t freak out if you count the macros for this keto recipe and get different results.
 To figure out net carbs, you have to subtract sugar alcohols and fiber from the total carbs because they pass through our digestive system without affecting the insulin levels.

-What can I use instead of erythritol to make these keto lemon bars?
+What can I use instead of erythritol?

 If you don’t have erythritol in your pantry, you can use another low carb sweetener such as monk fruit sweetener to make amazing sugar-free keto low carb lemon bars.
 If you are following a paleo diet and carbs are not the main focus, you can use coconut sugar or honey.